 Water can enter a house from many different sources, including rain, plumbing, and groundwater.
 A healthy home is one that keeps excess water out of the home.
-Here's some common areas where water enters, and how to prevent them:
+Here are some common areas where water enters, and how to prevent them:

-Roof: Almost every homebuyer we work with is concerned about the condition of the roof.
-This is understandable, since the roof protects the home from rain, and it can get a lot of abuse.
-You should periodically take a look at you roof to make sure there aren't any missing shingles, or otherwise damaged roof materials.
+Roof: Almost every home buyer we work with is concerned about the condition of the roof.
+This is understandable since the roof protects the home from rain, and it can get a lot of abuse.
+You should periodically take a look at your roof to make sure there aren’t any missing shingles or otherwise damaged roof materials.
 You should also take a look at it after any heavy weather or wind events.
 Sometimes the first sign of a problem is a drip or stain coming from the ceiling.
 If you see anything concerning, make sure you get a roofer out to inspect and repair your roof.

-Siding and windows: Wind driven rain can just as easily enter through the side of your home, so take a look at the exterior of your home to make sure it's in good condition.
-Check caulk lines and mortar joints to make sure they aren'y cracked, and make any necessary repairs.
+Siding and windows: Wind-driven rain can just as easily enter through the side of your home, so take a look at the exterior of your home to make sure it’s in good condition.
+Check caulk lines and mortar joints to make sure they aren’t cracked, and make any necessary repairs.